Corona Reimagines Iconic Symbols of Paradise to Remind the World That Plastic Doesn’t Belong in Our Oceans | Taiwan News

 Aimee.Baxter@ab-inbev.com

-INDUSTRY KEYWORD: SOCIAL MEDIA ENVIRONMENT RETAIL COMMUNICATIONS ADVERTISING FOOD/BEVERAGE WINE & SPIRITS
+INDUSTRY KEYWORD: WOMEN ENVIRONMENT RETAIL COMMUNICATIONS ADVERTISING FASHION FOOD/BEVERAGE WINE & SPIRITS CONSUMER MEN

 SOURCE: Corona